geoff-maddock/events-tracker/README.md

 * Optional Integrations: Facebook, Twitter

 ### Roadmap
-* Integration with external audio widgets to add previews and playlists for artists and events dynamically.
 * Adding to the site API to facilitate external embedding of event and entity data.
 * Building a more lightweight frontend that connects to the API